EncycloFusion/encyclofusion.github.io/wiki/klik-and-play.md

 **Klik & Play**, or shortened to **K&P** is the first product ever developed by [Clickteam](/clickteam). developed by François Lionet and Yves Lamoureux, Published by Europress in the Eu and Published by Maxis in the Us.
 Projects made in Klik & Play used the [GAM] file extension

-Klik & Play was Realeased in 1994 and was available in 2 editions: Registered and For Schools Klik & Play was made for computer's running Windows 3.1, which makes K&P incompatible with newer versions of Windows.
+Klik & Play was Realeased in 1994 and was available in 2 editions: Registered and For Schools,

+Klik & Play was made for computer's running Windows 3.1, which makes K&P incompatible with newer versions of Windows.

 {% include TOC %}